 |EDGES||· The biggest issue here is search.However, the Microsoft Teams UserVoice site indicates that this feature is “planned” with no indication of possible availability dates.|

 · Currently, the Teams Wiki app doesn’t support meeting notes for private meetings.
 This means the only way to view those notes is to “join” the meeting – this holds true whether you are viewing before, during, or after the meeting.
 Hopefully this will be more consistent in the future.

 - Conversations around content within a note – both comments and @ mentions.

 - Fixed storage mechanism ensures a consistent location of data.

-- “To be determined” – wiki pages seem to have a continuing role in the Office 365 ecosystem.
+- “To be determined” – wiki pages seem to have a continuing role in the Microsoft 365 ecosystem.
 Their unique characteristics, i.e., a simple/fixed structure with granularity at a page section level could be leveraged to more easily support some interesting features that compliance conscious organizations might want to apply to notes like DLP or data retention.
 Time will tell.

 - The biggest issue here is search.
 However, the Microsoft Teams UserVoice site indicates that this feature is “planned” with no indication of possible availability dates.

 - Currently, the Teams Wiki app doesn’t support meeting notes for private meetings.
 This means the only way to view those notes is to “join” the meeting – this holds true whether you are viewing before, during, or after the meeting.
 Hopefully, this will be more consistent in the future.

 Tools that expand the impact of meeting notes

 Multiple software companies are recognizing the value of collaborative meeting notes and meeting management and are conceiving new ways to realize that value.
 Although beyond the scope of this blog post, multiple tools exist as apps or plugins on top of collaboration hubs (Teams and Slack) to extend the concept of collaborative notes in several ways including: